Willy Wonka & the Chocolate Factory provides (in addition to many of the source novel's tropes) examples of:

-The switch from squirrels/nuts to geese/eggs probably resulted at least in part from recognizing that even if they sprang for the special effects required it would have almost certainly ended up looking pretty bad done with the technology of the time.
+The switch from squirrels/nuts to geese/eggs was likely this; even if they sprang for the special effects required it would have almost certainly ended up looking pretty bad done with the technology of the time.

 Read The Fine Print: Part of the "You lose!" rant points out a clause concerning Fizzy Lifting Drinks.
 A very small clause.
 Also part of his Secret Test.